adamforprovo/campaign-website/src/content/home-overview.md

 ## Forward-thinking leadership.

 Provo faces both opportunities and challenges.
-It's time to make important choices about where we’re headed.
+It's time to make important decisions about where we're headed.

 I’ll work to strengthen our economy, support families on the path to homeownership, improve active transportation and connectivity, and embrace careful growth while preserving our quality of life.